Research Ireland RD&I Fellowship Programme

 The SFI researcher database and the KTI Expert database list potential academic research partners.
 Postdoctoral researchers do not appear in these databases – companies can identify the appropriate team leader from the database and contact them to discuss whether there are eligible researchers in their group (faculty and/or postdoctoral researchers).
 The Research Offices of the Irish academic and research institutions may also assist companies in identifying prospective academic partners.

-Note: Prior to commencing your search for a partner, please refer to the Industry RD&I Fellowship Call document in order to understand the eligibility criteria associated with this programme.
+Note: Prior to commencing your search for a partner, please refer to the Industry RD&I Fellowship Call document to understand the eligibility criteria associated with this programme.
 Academic and industry partners should jointly prepare an application.
 The academic researcher will submit the application to SFI via SESAME, SFI’s grants and awards management system.
 Additionally, industry partners will be required to provide SFI with the latest set of financial records and financial declarations.

 For general queries, including eligibility queries, applicants are advised to contact the Research Office of the Research Body to whom they intend to submit their application.
 For additional information or clarification, contact irdif@sfi.ie.